ArabAmerican/Easy-YDNS/README.md

 		secret="gfdY563DSGryhETRe"
 		#Enter your API Secret here

-7) Choose the hostname that you are using from your YDNS account and replace it with PASTE_LINK.
+	b) Choose the hostname that you are using from your YDNS account and replace it with PASTE_LINK.
 It should look similar to this:

 		host="githubexample.ydns.eu"
 		#Enter the name of the host address you'd like to update here

+	c) Choose how often you'd like the script to check for an IP change.

+		interval="15m"
+		#You can change how often the script checks for a changed IP here!
+By default, it is set to 15m, meaning every 15 minutes

-8) Save the file and run it in terminal
+7) Save your edits and run ydns.sh in terminal.
+You can do this by typing:

 		./ydns.sh

-Congratulations!
-You've updated the IP address onto YDNS!
-## Changing the script to run every X minutes

-By default, the script is set to refresh every 15 minutes to check for a new IP.
-You can change this by editing the sleep command to the interval you'd like to set.
-This can be found at the end of the script.

-		sleep 15m